brainuser5705/personal-website/_past/2022/brainfuck-interpreter.md

             self.eval_iter(expression_list)
 # code omitted
 ```
----

 And that's it!
 That was a broad overview of how the BF interpreter works.
-My next step of the project is to make an interactive web interpreter in Javascript.
-Exciting.

 ---

+# View it in action

-<iframe width="560" height="315" src="https://www.youtube.com/embed/FtMY8rxZjj4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe src="https://www.youtube.com/embed/FtMY8rxZjj4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>